 Farmers and ranchers are being forced to pay for their own demise and their ultimate extinction.

 Every farmer is mandated by government to pay a tax every time they sell their products.
 These programs are called “checkoffs” and the funds they create were originally intended to help family farmers market their goods.
-Almost every agriculture commodity product has a marketing checkoff program and fee.
+Almost every agricultural commodity product has a marketing checkoff program and fee.

 But today, there is a HUGE problem.
 Many of these programs have been hijacked by large industrial agriculture interests that use these funds to build their influence to push policy that supports industrial agriculture’s takeover of the food system, and they are used to ensure the market is rigged against the independent family farmer and rancher.